Hypercubers/dev.hypercubing.xyz/docs/internals/index.md

 Read [Prequisites](../prereqs.md) first to make sure you have the prerequisite knowledge.

+## Code structure

+Hyperspeedcube is split into four crates, each depending on the previous ones:

+- **`hypermath`** - mathematical primitives (vectors, matrixes, CGA multivectors, and some data structures)
+- **`hypershape`** - shape slicing algorithms
+- **`hyperpuzzle`** - Lua API and any algorithms that are relevant particularly to twisty puzzles
+- **`hyperspeedcube`** - user interface

+This tutorial series describes how the first three crates work.
+The `hyperspeedcube` crate contains typical UI code and doesn't particularly need external documentation.

 ## Roadmap

 Hyperspeedcube makes heavy use of an algebraic system called **Conformal Geometric Algebra** (**CGA**).
 In order to understand CGA, you must first understand **Projective Geometric Algebra** (**PGA**), which in turn relies on an understanding of **Vectorspace Geometric Algebra** (**VGA**).